mdegani/wine/readme.md

 Please see live demo here: http://winemaking.azurewebsites.net/www/#/home (there may be an initial delay as it is hosted on Azure free tier).

 This app uses an API, which has been built in asp.net Web API 2.
 Code is not yet available, but it is running live at http://wineapi.azurewebsites.net/Help.
-This API can work with multiple end-users and uses oauth2, but the login page of the app has not been implemented.
+This API uses oauth2, but the login page of the app has not been implemented.
 I've temporarily hard-coded a bearer token into the app (see [www/app/services/configInfo.js](!https://github.com/mdegani/wine/blob/master/www/app/services/configInfo.js)).